1965 (film): Production

 The film was conceptualised in five years.
-The film shooting started in November 2014, with the biggest percentage shot in Batam, at various locations, and at Infinite Studios’ sound stages there.
+The film shooting started in November 2014, with the biggest percentage shot in Batam, at various locations, and at Infinite Frameworks Studios’ sound stages there.

 Tony Leung Chiu-wai was initially supposed to play the role of Lee Kuan Yew.
 However, many Singaporeans were against this, as there was the preference of having a Singaporean actor for this role.
 The role was given to Lim Kay Tong.
 David Lee of the Singapore Film Society said that Lim "has the gravitas required of the role, and he's English-speaking as well".
 Lim prepared for the role for several months and visited the National Archives of Singapore at least five times a week to study Lee's audio and film clips.

 Music

 The two songs written for the film were Sezairi Sezali's "Selamat Pagi" and Gentle Bones' "Sixty Five".
 The latter was on the top of the iTunes Singapore song chart for four weeks.